🎁 Free Shipping on ALL Orders over $50 (U.S. ONLY)

-After working in an ophthalmology office handling post-cataract and refractive surgery patients, Dr. Leslie O’Dell became interested in dry eye disease.
-A dry eye sufferer herself, she often found it challenging to ensure that patients were able to see well after these procedures and also remain comfortable.
-At that time, there was not much known about dry eye disease, and Dr. O’Dell has since shaped her career around this difficult-to-treat condition.
+After working in an ophthalmology office handling post-cataract and refractive surgery patients, Dr. Leslie O’Dell became interested in those with dry, irritated eyes.
+A sufferer herself, she often found it challenging to ensure that patients were able to see well after these procedures and also remain comfortable.
+At that time, there was not much known about the condition, and Dr. O’Dell has since shaped her career around this difficult-to-treat diagnosis.

 Early on, she began educating herself about the effects of makeup on the eyes, because this was an important topic to her and many of the women she saw suffering.
 Wasn’t there a way to both wear makeup and be comfortable?
-Her efforts in this area are seen in her work with Dry Eye Diva, a movement which has taken a deep dive into makeup ingredients, the research in dry eye disease, and has the ultimate goal of better educating dry eye sufferers about the cosmetics and other body care items that may be causing harm.
+Her efforts in this area are seen in her work with other eye doctors in this arena, a movement which has taken a deep dive into makeup ingredients, the research in this disease, and has the ultimate goal of better educating sufferers about the cosmetics and other body care items that may be causing harm.

 Unfortunately, the FDA does not properly regulate cosmetic ingredients in the US, so it’s important to be aware (both as a doctor and a patient) of which chemicals to avoid.